How to Make a Creamy Dairy Free Cheesecake

 Bonus: you can make this creamy vegan cheesecake gluten-free just by using gluten-free graham crackers in the crust!
 Enjoy!

 More Plant Based Recipes

-I also wrote an entire post dedicated to the in’s and out’s of developing a vegan recipe.
-The possibilities are truly endless!
-Vegan brownies made with black beans!
-Baked vegan donuts dyed pink with beets!
+I also wrote an entire post dedicated to the in's and out's of developing a vegan recipe.
+The possibilities are truly endless such as vegan brownies made with black beans and vegan baked donuts.
 Or with the holidays coming up, you could whip up a gigantic vegan cinnamon roll for breakfast, and a no-bake vegan pumpkin pie for dessert!
-Trust me, “dairy free” or “plant-based” doesn’t have to be the equivalent to “boring” and “tastes like cardboard”.
+Trust me, "dairy free" or "plant-based" doesn't have to be the equivalent to "boring" and "tastes like cardboard".

 Creamy Dairy Free Cheesecake

 - 210 grams graham crackers (about 7 full sheets or half a box), crushed in a food processor or by hand to fine crumbs.